bemurphy/tally_counter/README.md

 can be offloaded to other systems.
 It should be easy to deploy a separate admin application connected to the same server, and use the `TallyCounter::Window` class for generating keys.

-## Todo

-Extract key generation to a utility for use by middleware and client apps.

 ## Contributing